Armin-Nabaei/Machine_Learning/README.md

-# Machine-Learning

-# Deep Learning Algorithms and Models of this repository implemented in Tensorflow and PyTorch
+# Algorithms and Models of this repository implemented in Tensorflow and PyTorch

 ## The Proposed Optimizer and SoftMax Loss Functions Codes have bee written in Tensorflow.